XSLiuLab/HRDCNA/README.md

 # 6 0.96064644 FBC020030
 ```

-The higher the HRD~~CNA~~ score, the greater the probability that the sample is HRD.
+The higher the HRD<sub>CNA</sub> score, the greater the probability that the sample is HRD.

-The development process of HRD~~CNA~~ model, its applications in biology, and generated data and figures can be achieved can be read online at [InterpretationAnalysisHRDCNA](https://github.com/XSLiuLab/InterpretationAnalysisHRDCNA).
+The development process of HRD<sub>CNA</sub> model, its applications in biology, and generated data and figures can be achieved can be read online at [InterpretationAnalysisHRDCNA](https://github.com/XSLiuLab/InterpretationAnalysisHRDCNA).